On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies: Two classes of protocols

+We consider two classes of protocols: \emph{Circulant Laplacian Dynamics (\cld/)} and \emph{Nonlinear Scaling of Circulant Laplacian Dynamics (\nscld/)}.
+In both cases, a robot~$i$ continuously and instantaneously adapts its velocity vector according to the following rules corresponding to the \LCM/ phases: Robot $i$ \begin{description}[font=\normalfont\scshape] \item[Look.] observes the positions of the robots $j$ such that $e=(j,i) \in E$ in relative coordinates within its vision range, \item[Compute.] computes a target point as a linear combination of the observed positions where the coefficients are given by the weights of the interaction graph, and \item[Move.] adapts its velocity vector as the connecting vector between its own position and the target point.
+In an \nscld/ protocol, this vector is rescaled. \end{description}

-We begin by setting up a dynamical systems model for the collective dynamics of a collection of $N\in \N$ interacting mobile robots.
-The position of robot $i\in \set{0,\dotsc,N-1}$ at time $t \in \R$ is denoted by $z_i(t) = (x_i(t),y_i(t)) \in \R^2$ -- we typically omit the time argument for notational brevity.
+For the dynamical analysis, we take the stance of an external observer describing the dynamics in global coordinates.
+We denote by $z_i(t) = (x_i(t),y_i(t)) \in \R^2$ the position of robot $i \in \{0,\dotsc,N-1\}$ at time $t \in \R$.
+Typically, the time argument will be omitted for notational brevity.
 The collection of all robots' positions is called a \emph{configuration}.
-Each robot observes the positions of (a subset of) the other robots in relative coordinates and adapts its own direction and speed of movement instantaneously.
-However, we take the stance of an external observer describing the dynamics in global coordinates.
-The adaptation strategies (or \emph{distributed control strategies}) are given by the following ordinary differential equations (ODEs)

-The equation can be interpreted as each robot computing a \emph{target point} using $f_i\colon\R^{2N} \to \R^2$ and pointing its velocity vector towards it.
-In general, not every neighboring position $z_j$ will influence the dynamics of the $i$-th robot.
-The collection of all equations \eqref{eq:DS_i} for $i \in \set{0, \dotsc, N-1}$ models the evolution of the configuration.
+The \LCM/ steps of a \cld/ protocol described above are mathematically modeled by the \emph{linear} ordinary differential equations